 The majority of Daily Fantasy Sports sites use the AFL Fantasy scoring system.
 In this system, the benchmark score that you should be looking for your players to achieve is 100, anything over that and they’ve had a pretty good game.
 In the system, a tackle is worth 4 points, and is the highest scoring act besides kicking a goal that a player can achieve.

 Being worth four points each, the ability to rack up tackles on a regular basis makes some players extremely valuable.
 They are also extremely safe points because players who are good at pressuring the opposition and tackling are far more consistent at doing so than a player who needs to rack up 30 touches to score well.

 Let’s take the league’s leading tackler to date for example.
-Adelaide’s Rory Sloane has racked up a massive 102 tackles through 12 games so far at an average of 8.5.
-While the gun midfielder has had 6 games of 25 possessions or lower (a quiet day for him) he has only had 4 games of lower than 7 tackles.
-Adding to that, he has had 4 games of 12+ tackles.
+West Coast's Elliott Yeo has racked up a massive 167 tackles through 23 games of the 2019 season average of 7.2.
+While the gun midfielder has had 8 games of 23 possessions or lower (a quiet day for him) he had 6 games which he had 10+ tackles.

 His 6.8 average is good for over 27 fantasy points per game, which is just free points when you compare him to an outside midfielder who while they might get plenty of the ball, is not a known tackler.

-The Cats Scott Selwood is another great example.
-He only has a small sample size to work with this year but through his 3 games that were unaffected by injury, he has averaged 121 AFL Fantasy points but only 19 possessions in those three games.
-The reason why is because he has games of 17, 17 and 10 tackles, accounting for over half of his fantasy points.
-Even in the game where he went off injured he racked up 8 tackles.
-Players who are hard at the ball never take days off being hard at the ball, much like the Bulldogs Tom Liberatore.
+The Pies Rupert Wills is another great example.
+He only has a small sample size to work with last year but through his 9 games that were unaffected by injury, he has averaged 75 AFL Fantasy points but scored less than 16 possessions in seven games.
+The reason why is because he has games of 12, 13 and 10 tackles, accounting for over half of his fantasy points.